Financial Support & Paying for College

 Find answers to common questions below.
 Follow up with the Office of Financial Aid if you have questions on how to pay for classes at MSU, or have questions on any of the resources listed on this page.

 FAFSA stands for Free Application for Federal Student Aid.
-More information on how to fill out, deadlines, and resources for completing this form can be found here.
+More information on how to fill out, deadlines, and resources for completing this form can be found on the Financial Aid Services.
 The new priority filing date is December 1st (changed in the 2016-2017 aid year).

 Students must fill out their FAFSA to be considered for Tuition Waivers.